P1sec/MCC_MNC/README.md

 ## Install and usage

 The following requirements must be fullfil for the script to work: Python3 and lxml are required.
-No installation of the script is required, just run it as is.
+No installation of the scripts is required, just run it as is.

 The Wikipedia and World Factbook data can be imported by using the following commands: